COVID 19 Information

 The Court has put in place the necessary protective measures to minimize the risk of the virus.
-Specifically, we have modified our processes to allow for social distancing, instituted the requirement that all court staff and court participants wear a face covering if not fully vaccinated, made available hand sanitizer in and out of the courtrooms, installed barriers where social distancing is not able to be implemented and required a thorough cleaning of the courtrooms each night.
+Specifically, we have modified our processes to allow for social distancing, instituted the requirement that all court staff and court participants wear a face covering, made available hand sanitizer in and out of the courtrooms, installed barriers where social distancing is not able to be implemented and required a thorough cleaning of the courtrooms each night.
 For more information on the safety measures that Court has put in place, please review the Covid-19 Safety Plan (English) Covid-19 Safety Plan (Spanish).

 Notice: If you have received a notice to come to court, and you are not feeling well please do not come to court.
 If you have an attorney, please contact him/her.
 If you are not able to reach your attorney or do not have one, please contact the Court at 509-574-1800.